isir10/AyanMovie-App/README.md

 ## Description
 {This is a movie app that enables users to search their favourites movies and add them to their favouries list.
 User can also remove movies from their favourite list.}

+## Behaviour Driven Development

+ Displays an input that allows users to search their favourite movies.
+   - INPUT: "type movie name"
+   - BUTTON:"favourite and remove favourite icons"

 ## Live link of the App.
 [![link](http://localhost:3000/)